sarxos/sikuli-ocr/README.md

 ### Write Your Code

 In all cases you have to know exact coordinates from where you would like to read the text.
-Those coordinates are nothing more then screen units - left top corner is (0, 0) and right bottom corner is (1024, 768) assuming that your screen resolution is 1024 x 768 px.
+Those coordinates are nothing more than screen units - left top corner is (0, 0) and right bottom corner is (1024, 768) assuming that your screen resolution is 1024 x 768 px.

 Assume you would like to read text from region starting in (200, 300), 50 px high and 100 px wide - something like this: